49 migrants dead, 58 injured in truck crash in south Mexico - NewsBreak

 The crash occurred on a highway leading toward the Chiapas state capital.
 Photos from the scene showed victims strewn across the pavement and inside the truck’s freight compartment.

-Later, rescue workers arranged the dead in rows of white plastic body bags, side by side, on the asphalt.
+Later, rescue workers arranged the dead in rows of white sheets, side by side, on the asphalt.

 That meant at least 107 people were crowed into the vehicle.
 It is not unusual for freight trucks in Mexico to be carrying so many people in migrant-smuggling operations in southern Mexico.